islexu/DeformableObjectGrasping/README.md

 ## Overview

 The goal of this project is to create a highly customizable simulation environment for a robotic arm to grasp soft objects.
 For example, let the robotic arm grasp a flexible cup filled with water like a human.
+By the way, you can also view the deformable Franka example Isaac Sim provided and the source code.

 ## Installation